PhilipPartsch/git_edit_url/readme.rst

 Here a script is provided,
-which fetch the git-host from a path and provides your an url to edit it on your git-host.
+which fetch the git-host from a path and provides your an URL to edit it on your git-host.

 Currently supported git-host are: